 - Q: I think I found an error in a financial summary prepared by an outside auditor.
 The information is submitted for inclusion in a public disclosure.
 How must I raise my concern? - A: It is critical that you notify someone with the authority to address the issue.
-The error potentially could be serious.
+The error could potentially be serious.
 You have a responsibility to raise your concern with appropriate individuals immediately.
-If unsure, contact your manager, the Compliance officer assigned to your business or the AIA Ethics Hotline. - Q: My supervisor asked me to prepare a purchase order for services that cost \$30,000.
+If unsure, contact your manager, the Compliance officer assigned to your business unit or the AIA Ethicsline. - Q: My supervisor asked me to prepare a purchase order for services that cost \$30,000.
 Her spending authority is only \$25,000.
 Can I divide the order into two purchase orders to avoid getting higher level approval? - A: No, you may not.
-Not getting the proper approvals violates AIA Policy, which is to ensure that adequate internal accounting controls are maintained and operating effectively.
-If you are uncomfortable telling your supervisor, alert the Compliance officer assigned to your business. - Q: I was attending a meeting with several other AIA managers in a hotel conference room.
-At lunchtime, everyone left their laptops in the room.
-I felt uneasy, but I did the same.
-Must I have done something else? - A: Yes, the situation must have been handled differently.
-The laptops and the information on them are AIA property and frequently include confidential or sensitive data.
-You have a responsibility to ensure that the equipment and information is protected from loss, theft or inadvertent disclosure.
-You and your co-workers must have either secured the equipment/room or chosen someone to stay with the equipment. - Q: I just learned that employees of a vendor have been given broad access to our networks.
+Not getting the proper approvals violates AIA Policy, which is to ensure that adequate internal accounting controls are maintained and operate effectively.
+If you are uncomfortable telling your supervisor, alert the Compliance officer assigned to your business unit. - Q: An email to your AIA inbox instructs you to click on a link and confirm your username and password as the IT function is conducting a remote working system update.
+The message says if you do not act within two hours your systems access will be blocked.
+You notice the format and layout of the message does not resemble the standard AIA template, should you click on the link? - A: No. This would appear to be a phishing attempt from potentially malicious sources and submitting your login details by clicking on the link may subject AIA's systems to an attack from external sources.
+You would do the right thing by being risk aware.
+Please report any suspicious emails immediately to phishing@aia.com. - Q: I just learned that employees of avendor have been given broad access to our networks.
 I don't think they need that type of access to do their work.
 Isn't this putting AIA information at risk?
 What must I do? - A: You may be right, but you may not have all the information.
 You must first discuss the situation with your manager.
-If further actions are required, you or your manager must contact the Compliance officer assigned to your business.
+If further actions are required, you or your manager must contact the Compliance officer assigned to your business unit.

-EXERCISING GOOD CORPORATE CITIZENSHIP
+EXERCISING GOOD CORPORATE CITIZENSHIR

-Through our products, services and responsible business practices, AIA strives to improve the quality of life in every country where we do business.
+Through our products, services and responsible business practices, AIA strives to improve the quality of life for our customers and communities.
 Promoting compliance with the laws and regulations that apply to our business is at the foundation of good corporate citizenship.

-Trading in Securities
+Trading in securities

 In conducting AIA business we often learn of material non-public information about AIA, its suppliers and other companies.
 It is our duty to safeguard this information from improper use.
-It is against AIA policy, and in many countries it is illegal to:
+It is against AIA policy, and in many countries or regions it is illegal, to:

-- Trade securities while in possession of material non-public information. - Pass material non-public information to anyone who may trade securities based on it or give others recommendations to buy or sell securities.
+- Trade securities while in possession of material non-public information. - Pass material non-public information to anyone who may trade securities based on it or give others recommendations to trade securities.